halethithu/Azheimers_Disease_Classification/README.md

 ## Problem Statement
 - [Alhzeimer's Disease (AD)](https://www.cdc.gov/aging/aginginfo/alzheimers.htm) is a neurodegenerative disorder and is the most common cause of dementia (accounts for 60-80% of dementia cases).
 - AD worsens over time and has no cure.
 Detecting AD at early stage can help in preventing it from developing and delay its onset.
-- My goal in this project are:
-1. For public audience: visualize some key features of AD based on available data on this subject.
-2. For healthcare providers: use machine learning techniques to build models that can be helpful in predicting early stage AD based on MRI image of brain tissue.
+- My goal in this project is use machine learning techniques to build models that can be helpful in predicting early stage AD.

 ## Data
 <b>Acknowledgements:</b> datasets using in this project are provided by [OASIS](https://www.oasis-brains.org/#data):